Industrial Equipment

 Inspect the entire system to confirm all components are installed and working properly.
 Conduct a test load to ensure stability and safe operation.

-THACO INDUSTRIES – Trusted OEM Crane Installation Partner in Vietnam
+THACO INDUSTRIES – A Trusted Overhead Crane OEM and Installation Provider in Vietnam

-THACO INDUSTRIES – Trusted OEM Crane Installation Partner in Vietnam
+THACO INDUSTRIES – A Trusted Overhead Crane OEM and Installation Provider in Vietnam

-THACO INDUSTRIES – Trusted OEM Crane Installation Partner in Vietnam
+THACO INDUSTRIES – A Trusted Overhead Crane OEM and Installation Provider in Vietnam

-THACO INDUSTRIES, a member of THACO Group, is proud to be a leading OEM in factory crane fabrication and installation.
-The company operates Vietnam’s largest mechanical complex, with closed-loop production lines imported from Australia, Switzerland, Japan, and Korea.
-This ensures products meet technical requirements with exceptional durability and precision.
+THACO INDUSTRIES, a member of THACO Group, is proud to be a leading overhead crane OEM and installation provider in Vietnam.
+The corporation operates Vietnam’s largest mechanical complex, with closed-loop production lines imported from Australia, Switzerland, Japan, and Korea… This ensures products meet technical requirements with exceptional durability and precision.

 All production stages are strictly controlled under international standards, including ISO 9001:2015 and ISO 14001:2015.

-THACO INDUSTRIES provides a complete service package covering consulting, design, fabrication, installation, operation transfer, and maintenance.
-With a team of 1,000 highly trained engineers and advanced design software, the company delivers tailored solutions for different industries and markets.
+THACO INDUSTRIES provides a comprehensive service package covering consulting, design, processing, installation, operation transfer, and maintenance.
+With a team of 1,000 highly trained engineers and advanced design software, the corporation delivers tailored solutions for different industries and markets.

 If you are looking for a reliable, competitively priced crane provider, THACO INDUSTRIES is the perfect choice.
 For fast support and expert advice, please contact our hotline: 0348620063